ayanopt/ayanopt/README.md

 121, 21, 41 are all from 1 pair of stocks.
 41 is the most frequent trader and trades on lesser divergence, while 121 is the most restrictive and trades only when there is a lot of divergence.
 This similar logic applies to 191, 181 and 171 which trade a different pair.

 As of 10/12, I would report these are going well, I'm looking for consistency.
+As of 2/1/24, they are doing good, but two of them remain consistent.
+I have also added some crypto strats now.

 <a>Pair A</a>
 <div>